Karl-Michaud/Talk-To-a-Club/README.md

      ```

 2) Open the project on the IntelliJ IDEA
-3) Navigate to the "Main" file found in the "app" folder by following the steps in the linked [video tutorial]()
+3) Navigate to the "Main" file found in the "app" folder by following the steps in the linked [video tutorial](https://youtu.be/KgJfcL3cjAs)
    - csc207-final-project-club-app > src > main > java > app > Main.java
+4) Download the Google FireBase token (ServiceAccountKey.json) and save to computer.
+[Download link](https://drive.google.com/file/d/18Jvt_BGyfrxYK1bGdtJyAnEidmPYn8YG/view?usp=sharing)
+5) Copy the file path of the downloaded token and enter